 Many universities offer support services for international students, including counselling, academic support, and social integration programmes.
 Don’t hesitate to seek help if you feel homesick, overwhelmed, or struggling to adjust.
 These services are there to support you and can provide valuable resources for your well-being.

-At the University of Glasgow, the International Student Support team offers drop-in sessions, workshops, and one-on-one counselling to help international students navigate the challenges of living and studying abroad.
+Example: At the University of Glasgow, the International Student Support team offers drop-in sessions, workshops, and one-on-one counselling to help international students navigate the challenges of living and studying abroad.

 11. Explore the Local Area